The $(\leq 6)$-half-reconstructibility of digraphs

 \centerline{ \bf Abstract} 0.0000001cm Let $G=(V,A)$ be a digraph.
-With every subset $X$ of $V$, we associate the subdigraph $G[X]=(X,A\cap (X\times X))$ of $G$ induced by $X$.
+With every subset $X$ of $V$, we associate the subdigraph $G[X]=(X,A\cap (X\times X))$ by $X$.
 Given a positive integer $k$, a digraph $G$ is $(\leq k)$-half-reconstructible if it is determined up to duality by its subdigraphs of cardinality $\leq k$.
 In 2003, J. Dammak characterized the $(\leq k)$-half-reconstructible finite digraphs, for $k\in \{7,8,9,10,11\}$.
-N. El Amri, extended J. Dammak's characterization to infinite digraphs.
-In this paper, we characterize the $(\leq 6)$-half-reconstructible infinite digraphs.\\
+In this paper, we characterize the $(\leq 6)$-half-reconstructible digraphs.\\

 {\bf Key words}: Digraph, Diamond, Graph, Reconstruction, Tournament.